jardinsys/Team-Calendula/README.md

 ## 🎡 Systemiser (Chameleon)

-**Systemiser** is a feature-rich Discord bot and web application designed to help individuals with Dissociative Identity Disorder (DID), OSDD, and other plural experiences manage their systems.
+**Systemiser** is a feature-rich Discord bot and web application designed to help individuals with all types of dissociative disorders.
+It is not only for those that would use the term "System"

 ### ✨ Key Features

 #### 👥 System Management
-- **Alters** - Full alter/headmate profiles with names, pronouns, descriptions, avatars, colors, birthdays, and custom fields
+- **Alters** - Full alter/headmate profiles (System-focused)
-- **States** - Track mental states, moods, or conditions (anxiety, dissociation, etc.) separately from alters
+- **States** - Track mental states, moods, or conditions (dissociation, regression, agitation, etc.) separately from alters (Non-system Category)
-- **Groups** - Organize alters and states into subsystems, groups, or categories
+- **Groups** - Organize alters and states into subsystems, groups, and categories
 - **Custom Synonyms** - Use your preferred terminology (headmates, parts, members, etc.)

 #### 🎭 Proxy System